The Expats Guide to the 10 Best Places to Live in Portugal

 The combination of natural beauty, historical significance, and promising real estate prospects makes Chaves an ideal place to call home.
 Its charming environment, rich cultural heritage, and delicious cuisine contribute to its appeal as a popular tourist destination.
 For those seeking a blend of tranquility, cultural depth, and investment opportunities, Chaves is an exceptional choice in Portugal.

-If you are considering a permanent move to Portugal and enjoying everyday life in any of the cities we explored in this Portugal best cities guide, you will need to understand the practicalities of obtaining residency in the country.
+If you are considering a permanent move to Portugal to enjoy everyday life to the fullest in any of the places we explored in this Portugal Best Cities guide, you will need to understand the practicalities of obtaining residency in the country.
 Non-EU citizens need a Portuguese residency visa, while citizens from EU countries staying over three months require a registration certificate.

-Once you secure residency and live legally in Portugal for five years, you will be eligible to apply for Portuguese citizenship, if you meet all the requirements under Portuguese nationality law.
-For tailored assistance, our division specializing in residency and citizenship, Global Citizen Solutions, is ready to assist you and ensure a smooth transition.
+Once you secure residency and live legally in Portugal for five years, you will be eligible to apply for Portuguese citizenship if you meet all the requirements under Portuguese nationality law.
+For tailored assistance, our partner specializing in residency and citizenship, Global Citizen Solutions, is ready to assist you and ensure a smooth transition.

 Applying for residency in Portugal as an EU citizen